 The Propaganda action allows the player to adjust one or both types of fame tracks and pays out a small amount of cash.
 The player does not need to use a luminary with the Propaganda (megaphone) stat on the card.
 The megaphone gives you a bonus if you have it: you can choose to move the AC/DC track, or a cube on the future fame track, up or down that number of spaces.
 Then when you grab a propaganda card, you move the track indicated on that card.
-Lastly, you get the amount of cash on the propaganda card, and if you have megaphone points, you also get that number times the phase you're in.
-So a 1 megaphone in phase 1 gets $1k, or a 2 megaphone in phase 3 gets $6k.
+Lastly, you get the amount of cash on the propaganda card, and if you have finance ($) points, you also get that number times the phase you're in.
+So a 1 finance in phase 1 gets $1k, or a 2 finance in phase 3 gets $6k.

 Aside from the cash you grab with this action, the main thing you do is move the two available fame tracks (company present fame track is never moved until end-of-round adjustment).
 What does this do?
 The future fame track primarily determines turn order for the bookkeeping phase, and for the actions in the next turn.
 There's probably a whole discussion about where it's best to be in the turn order and why, but that's outside the scope of this guide.
 The AC/DC track primarily gives stock bonuses or penalties based on which technology players use to claim a project.
 But also, at the end of the turn, the player at the top of the fame track gets a stock price increase based on the phase they're in (1/2/3), and the player with the highest patent in the leading technology (AC or DC) gets a stock price increase based on the phase they're in (1/2/3).